h15200/notes/css.md

 // when passing in n to nth-child, it will start by using 0 in place of n then increment until no match nth-child(-n + 3) // will increment n from 0 going up until not possible

+- How to make a triangle with css only

+div with borders without content and inline-block make top/bottom transparent and a third one not transparent